themmyloluwaa/100DaysOfGrowth/readme.md

 - I connected the post UI and comment UI with the backend API.
 - I read a little bit on double linked list.
 - I learnt about the threading, time and datetime modules in python

+### Day 56

+- I spent most of today recovering from the second dose of the vaccine but I managed to read more about python's Popen module.
+The more I know #python, the more I fall inlove with it.
+It's incredible to sheer amount of things you can do in python.
+- I continued connecting the UI component with the backend services.